LogtalkDotOrg/logtalk3/adapters/unsupported/NOTES.md

 	lpamac.pl

 This is my old Prolog development environment.
-Two known problems: (1) an LPA bug in operator handling that make calls like "\+ ::Pred" be interpreted like "::(\+ Pred)" instead of "\+ (::Pred)".
-A workaround is to replace all occurrences of "\+ ::Pred" by "\+ (::Pred)"; (2) If you call the \+ operator in your code the writeq/1 built-in don't always output a space after the operator resulting in calls like "\+(...)".
+Two known problems: (1) an LPA bug in operator handling that makes calls like "\+ ::Pred" be interpreted like "::(\+ Pred)" instead of "\+ (::Pred)".
+A workaround is to replace all occurrences of "\+ ::Pred" by "\+ (::Pred)"; (2) If you call the \+ operator in your code, the `writeq/1` built-in don't always output a space after the operator, resulting in calls like "\+(...)".
 Because \+ is not defined as a predicate this will fail.
-Don't forget to use the dvol/1 predicate to set the working directory before loading an example.
+Don't forget to use the `dvol/1` predicate to set the working directory before loading an example.
 Due to the size of the Logtalk compiler/runtime file, you must load it by using the consult/1 predicate instead of using the File:Open menu option.